The Gift of a Gap Year: From Hating to Loving My Hometown

 I’ve been working for the city for almost three months now, and slowly but surely those woven threads of resentment have unraveled.
 I’ve worked with and seen the work of so many great institutions in Kent that are genuinely changing lives for the better.
 I’ve seen a caring spirit everywhere that I once saw carelessness.
 There’s so much to appreciate that I once took for granted.
 The amount of places I’ve discovered and rediscovered with fresh eyes has been nothing short of magical- there’s really no other way to describe it.

 I don’t think I’ll ever heal from some of the things that happened to me in Kent, but I do think I’ve realized just how wrong I was for taking out my anger on somewhere so special.
 While I know I can’t ever live here again, I do realize just how much there is to miss.
 And it’s something I would’ve been blind to if I didn’t take a gap year and move back home for six months.
 I’m genuinely sorry for all those wasted moments I was living in hatred instead of appreciation.
-And I’m so, so thankful a gap year changed my perspective on that completely.
+And I’m so, so thankful a gap year gave me that gift I didn’t know I wanted.